Think-iT-Labs/aws-patterns-edc/README.md

 However, you can change it to your preferred region by updating the `aws_region` variable in `eks/terraform.tfvars` file.
 Additionally, ensure that the `eks_availability_zones` variable is updated to match the Availability Zones for your chosen region.

 ---

-⚠️ **Important:**
+> [!IMPORTANT]

-As mentioned in the [Prerequisites](https://github.com/Think-iT-Labs/aws-patterns-edc/tree/main?tab=readme-ov-file#prerequisites) section, a domain name is required.
+>As mentioned in the [Prerequisites](https://github.com/Think-iT-Labs/aws-patterns-edc/tree/main?tab=readme-ov-file#prerequisites) section, a domain name is required.

-You must set the Terraform variable `domain_name` in the `eks/terraform.tfvars` file to your custom domain.
+>You must set the Terraform variable `domain_name` in the `eks/terraform.tfvars` file to your custom domain.
 This domain must also be secured with an ACM (AWS Certificate Manager) certificate that you've already created in AWS.

-Follow this guide to [create an ACM certificate](https://docs.aws.amazon.com/res/latest/ug/acm-certificate.html).
+>Follow this guide to [create an ACM certificate](https://docs.aws.amazon.com/res/latest/ug/acm-certificate.html).

 ---